vuve17/travelhub/README.md

 * **Limitations:**
     * Cross-browser testing was not performed.
     * Pagination is **only implemented for the Airport List** (`/protected/airports`) to demonstrate knowledge of the feature.
 Other lists (Airlines, etc.) would require a similar implementation.
+Also I set the default pagination value to 1 for easier functionality demonstration.

 * **Design Note on Lists:**
     The lists were created using a **custom list component solution** instead of utilizing MUI's Data Grid component.
 This choice was made specifically to showcase my knowledge of structuring reusable, scalable, and complex components from scratch.